Shiraz (singer): Career

-Shiraz released Kif Badak Aani Tghib that was a great success, and later, Shiraz continued that success with the release of Gamara and Ayesh Ma3aya.
+Shiraz has released the songs Kif Badak Aani Tghib, Gamara, and Ayesh Ma3aya.

-For two years in a row, Shiraz participated in the International Beirut Marathon since 2015, and sang her most popular hits in front of a crowd that exceeded 100,000 in Downtown Beirut, and Beirut Water Front (Biel).
-In 2015, Shiraz launched a university tour that covered many top leading educational institutions in Lebanon, such as Notre Dame University–Louaize and the University of Balamand.
+For two years in a row, Shiraz participated in the International Beirut Marathon since 2015, and sang to crowds in Downtown Beirut and Beirut Water Front (Biel).
+In 2015, Shiraz launched a university tour that covered a number of educational institutions in Lebanon, such as Notre Dame University–Louaize and the University of Balamand.

 Awards

-Shiraz won the Murex d'Or and got awarded with the title of The Star of The Youth Song.
+Shiraz won the Murex d'Or and was awarded the title of The Star of The Youth Song.

-Shiraz won the silver trophy from YouTube for passing 100K Subscribers on YouTube.